Grammar

 • He ordered a bowl of soup for lunch.

-• Please pass me the salt from the kitchen counter.
+• Please pass me the salt.

-• We visited the museum on Main Street during our trip.
+• We visited the museum.

-Using Pronouns with Articles
+Using Articles with Pronouns

 When we use pronouns, we usually don’t use articles with them.
 But there are some cases when we do.

-• Using The with pronouns:
+1. Using The with pronouns:

 We use the before a pronoun when we’re talking about something specific that both the speaker and the listener know about.

-I saw the dog.
+• I saw the dog.
 It was playing in the park.

-• Using A or AN with pronouns:
+2. Using A or AN with pronouns:

 We don’t usually use “a” or “an” with pronouns because they’re usually used for nonspecific nouns.

-I need a pen.
+• I need a pen.
 Can you lend me one?

 Using Articles with Adjectives